BARC Animal Shelter and Adoptions

 Houston, Texas, 77026

-The statements may also be brought to the BARC facility during business hours at 3200 Carr St. Houston,Texas, 77026
+The documents may also be brought to the BARC facility during business hours at 3200 Carr St. Houston,Texas, 77026

 For questions please call 311 to contact the City of Houston Animal Control Managers.